A Category of Banach Space Functors

-We denote by $\Sets$ the category of sets with arbitrary maps as morphisms, $\Vect$ the category of vector spaces over a fixed field $K$ with $K$-linear maps as morphisms and $\Ban$ the category of (complex) Banach spaces and continuous linear maps as morphisms.
+We fix a small category $B$.
+We denote by $\Sets$ the category of sets with arbitrary maps as morphisms, $\Vect$ the category of vector spaces over a fixed field $K$ with $K$-linear maps as morphisms and $\Ban$ the category of (real or complex) Banach spaces and continuous linear maps as morphisms.

 \begin{definition} Let $\mathcal{C}$ be a category and $B$ be a small category.
-A $B$-object in $\mathcal{C}$ is a (covariant) functor
+A $B$-object in $\mathcal{C}$ is a covariant functor

 \end{definition}

 So a $B$-object consist objects $F(b) \in \mathcal{C}$, $b \in B$ and for each morphism $\alpha \in Mor_B(b,b')$ a corresponding morphism $F(\alpha) \in Mor_{\Ct}(F(a),F(a'))$, such that i.e. a composition of morphisms in $B$ is mapped by $F$ to a corresponding composition of morphisms in $\mathcal{C}$.
 We call $B$-objects in $\mathcal{C}$ also {\em objects over $B$}, as one may think of such a functor as a family of objects in $\mathcal{C}$ parametrised by $B$.\\